DragonsRule10/dragonsrule10.com/README.md

 ### All money earned goes right back to Dragon Studio!

 # Partners!
-> Partners can be people I have worked with, to companies that colab with me!
+> Partners can be people I have worked with, to companies that collab with me!
 ### Captain Chaos
 >Co-Developer of Dragon Studio
 >